One week in Sicily: The perfect Sicily itinerary

 Once again, hit the road early, since you need to drive quite a bit to visit the three destinations planned for this day.

-My favorite spot in the town was Giardino Ibleo – a peaceful little park with fountains, sculptures and palm trees, a perfect place to hide from the blazing sun.
+My favorite spot in the town was Giardino Ibleo, a peaceful little park with fountains, sculptures and palm trees, a perfect place to hide from the blazing sun.

-An hour’s drive south-east from Ragusa Ibla, you’ll find your second destination of the day – Sicily’s prettiest seaside village Marzamemi.
-Grab some lunch or a refreshing drink in one of the gorgeous beachside restaurants, take a dip in the sea or simply stroll around and admire the beautifully decorated houses.
+An hour’s drive south-east from Ragusa Ibla, you’ll find your second destination of the day – Sicily’s prettiest seaside village, Marzamemi.

-After exploring Marzamemi, drive north to Ortigia where I recommend that you spend the night.
+After exploring Marzamemi, drive north to Ortigia, where I recommend that you spend the night.
+It’s a picturesque island connected to Sicily by a bridge and the historical quarter of the town of Syracuse.

-As the island is very small, you can go anywhere on foot.
-Have dinner at Piazza del Duomo, admire the Fountain of Diana and finish your night with a romantic stroll along the waterfront promenade.
+As Ortigia is very small, the best way to explore it is on foot.
+There are various squares, churches, buildings with intricate architecture and beautiful fountains scattered around the island, and they become especially impressive at night when they’re illuminated.
+Have dinner at Piazza del Duomo, admire the Fountain of Diana and finish your night with a romantic stroll along the seafront promenade.

 Accommodation